Other matters: interaction with other penalties

 It will depend entirely on the circumstances of the case.

 The SAO provisions are separate from other rules for the provision of returns and, therefore, from the penalising of the non-provision or late provision of returns.
 A late return is not of itself evidence that the SAO has failed the main duty.
-However, CRMs or Caseworkers might ask themselves whether the late return was caused by the lack of the necessary arrangements to satisfy the main duty.
+However, CCMs or Caseworkers might ask themselves whether the late return was caused by the lack of the necessary arrangements to satisfy the main duty.